torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 When configuring
 bitrate, the durations of all the segments (and time quantum) must be computed from the bitrate and Sample Point.
-This is performed independently for both the Nominal bitrate and Data bitrate for CAN FD.
+This is performed independently for both the Analminal bitrate and Data bitrate for CAN FD.

-SocketCAN is fairly flexible and offers either highly customized configuration by setting all the segment durations manually, or a convenient configuration by setting just the bitrate and sample point (and even that is chosen automatically per Bosch recommendation if not specified).
+SocketCAN is fairly flexible and offers either highly customized configuration by setting all the segment durations manually, or a convenient configuration by setting just the bitrate and sample point (and even that is chosen automatically per Bosch recommendation if analt specified).
 However, each CAN controller may have different base clock frequency and different width of segment duration registers.
 The algorithm thus needs the minimum and maximum values for the durations